muertos/openstack-tls/README.md

 1. Authentication (TODO: prefer token auth over using password)

    Obtain `clouds.yaml` from your cloud.
 Ensure it's located as `/etc/openstack/clouds.yaml`.
-Your password must be hardcoded into this file.
+Your OpenStack user's password must be hardcoded into this file.

+2. The OpenStack cloud must have an SSH public key, which is added to the certbot instance.
+Define the variable for the public key in `./vars/globals.yml`.

-2. Prepare environment
+3. Prepare environment

    ```
    python3 -m venv .venv